x448/float16/README.md

 pi32 := pi16.Float32()

 // PrecisionFromfloat32() is faster than the overhead of calling a function.
-// This example only converts if there's no data loss and is not subnormal. if float16.Precision(pi) == float16.PrecisionExact {
+// This example only converts if there's no data loss and input is not a subnormal. if float16.Precision(pi) == float16.PrecisionExact {
     pi16 := float16.Fromfloat32(pi)
 }